filecoin-project/devgrants/Program Resources/Open Grants README.md

 To submit an Open Grant proposal, [create a new issue](https://github.com/filecoin-project/devgrants/issues/new?assignees=smagdali%2C+ErinOCon%2C+realChainLife&labels=Open+Grant&projects=&template=open-grant-appolication.md&title=) using the Open Grants Proposal template.

-Open Grant proposals are reviewed on a rolling three-month cycle over two review periods, a preliminary and final review.
-We aim to notify applicants of the preliminary review decision by the end of the month following the application submission date.
+Applicants can generally expect to receive notice of a final grant decision within 30 days of submitting the application.
+We aim to notify applicants of our preliminary review decision within two weeks of the proposal submission date.
+A final decision is generally available two weeks from the preliminary review date.

-- For example, for applications submitted between March 1 and March 31, applicants will be notified by April 30.

-For shortlisted projects, we aim to notify all applicants of the final review decision by the end of the second month following the application submission date.

-- For example, if your March application is shortlisted at the end of April, you will receive final confirmation by the end of May).
+For example, applicants that have submitted a proposal on March 1st can expect to receive an preliminary review update by March 15th.
+The target date for the final decision would be two weeks later on March 30th.

 Note:
-- We aim to process applications faster than this timeline where possible.
+- Timeline details above are applicable for proposals submitted on or after October 1, 2024.
 - It is important that no work begins without a signed contract.

 ## ⌛ After you apply